-Ford Performance Celebrates Podium Finish And Thrilling Moments At The 2025 Dakar Rally
+Ford Performance Celebrates Podium Finish and Thrilling Moments at the 2025 Dakar Rally

-(MENAFN- Mid-East Info) Riyadh, Kingdom of Saudi Arabia, January 2025 – Ford Performance has today concluded an unforgettable 2025 Dakar Rally with a third-place podium finish in the Ultimate category in its debut year with the Ford Raptor T1+.
+(MENAFN- Hill & Knowlton) Riyadh, Kingdom of Saudi Arabia, January 2025 – Ford Performance has today concluded an unforgettable 2025 Dakar Rally with a third-place podium finish in the Ultimate category in its debut year with the Ford Raptor T1+.
 After over two weeks of grueling racing through some of the harshest terrains on the planet, Team Ford M-Sport delivered unforgettable moments of skill, perseverance, teamwork – and stage victories – in the Saudi Arabian desert.

 Mattias Ekström and Emil Bergkvist claimed third place overall, capping their rally with a decisive Stage 11 victory in the Empty Quarter.
 The duo set a strong pace before the race even started, securing a P2 finish in the Prologue with just a second separating the leader and a P3 finish in Stage 5.
 Stage 7 saw Ekström finish second, with Mitch Guthrie Jr. rounding out the podium in third.
 Guthrie would go on to a very strong result of 5th place showing great maturity and adding to his Dakar experience for the future.
 With a stage win for Nani Roma as well, the Ford Raptor T1+ has shown that it has what it takes to compete with the best on the global stage.